Ruby on Rails 🚇

 Serializers

-• Serializers are POROs handling API responses rendering.
+• Serializers are POROs handling the rendering of API responses.

 class CampaignSerializer